 Sign In With Google

 Tuple gives users the ability to sign up and sign in with Google.
-Team owners have the ability to configure whether this behavior is allowed, required, or disabled.
+Team owners have the ability to select Google, Microsoft, or SAML SSO as a required authentication provider; if none is selected, users can choose how they want to authenticate.
 The setting can be changed in the team settings tab:

 FAQs